The race for the coveted “minerals of the future” that can influence the national security of countries

 Cobalt is called “blue gold”.

-So much so, that the producers of these four metals alone could generate revenues similar to those of the oil sector for the next 20 years, Boer argues, depending on how an international context that is currently full of uncertainty evolves.
+So much so, that the producers of these four metals alone might generate revenues similar to those of the oil sector for the next 20 years, Boer argues, depending on how an international context that is currently full of uncertainty evolves.

 China is ahead